Employment Opportunity: Development Officer

 - Actively research and keep up-to-date on portfolio-relevant trends, innovations and technologies

-- Be an informed member of Development team, make creative connections between people, projects and programs to increase revenues and donor/funder/sponsor engagement
+- Be an informed member of Development team, make creative connections between people, projects and programs to increase revenues and donor/sponsor/funder engagement

-- Maintain a high degree of motivation, work ethic and attention to detail
+- Maintain a high degree of motivation, work ethic and superior attention to detail

-- Participate in and support additional fundraising initiatives and/or organizational projects as required
+- Participate in and support additional organizational projects as requested

 Experience and Skills

-- Relevant post-secondary education including degrees and/or certificates in fundraising or arts administration
+- Relevant post-secondary education including degrees and/or certificates in fundraising, marketing/communications or arts administration is considered an asset

-- Experience with relational databases and/or CRM platforms, preferably Tessitura
+- Experience with relational databases and/or CRM platforms is essential, previous experience with Tessitura is preferred

 - Advanced Microsoft Office skills